leoncvlt/loconotion/README.md

 ## Advanced Usage

 You can fully configure Loconotion to your needs by passing a [.toml](https://github.com/toml-lang/toml) configuration file to the script instead:

 `python loconotion example\example_site.toml`

-Here's what a full configuration would look like, alongside with explanations for each parameter.
+Here's what a full .toml configuration would look like, alongside with explanations of each parameter.

 ```toml
 ## Loconotion Site Configuration File ##